AleMorales9011/ForgeWare/src/04-Monitoring & Optimization.md

 # Prometheus.YML

 Prometheus.yml is the configuration file that defines the core behavior of a Prometheus server.
 It dictates how Prometheus collects, stores, and processes metrics.
-It is the blueprint for your Prometheus instance.

 ```yml